-You can contact me for answers with regard to your questions about immigration law and all other laws affecting migrants to the Netherlands.
-As a lawyer specializing in immigration law and other migrant affairs, I can offer you the right kind of help.
+You can contact me as your immigration lawyer for answers with regard to your questions about immigration law and all other laws affecting migrants to the Netherlands.
+As an immigration lawyer specializing in immigration law and other migrant affairs, I can offer you the right kind of help.

-This includes all questions about residence permits or visas, but also all other types of migration and naturalization issues.
+This includes all questions about migration, MVV cases, family reunion, residence permits and visa, but also all other types of migration and naturalization issues.
 For assistance with regards to re-entry ban or return decisions, you are at the right address.
 In situations where you have problems with renewing your residence permit or even where the residence permit has been revoked you can still come to me for help, and can be assured of receiving the best possible advice.

 In all such cases I can lodge an objection at the Immigratie- en Naturalisatiedienst (IND) or the Visadienst (Visa Service) on your behalf and/or make an appeal to the Court.
 Without a lawyer who specializes in immigration law and migrant affairs you are often underrepresented.